xiujiao/cf-deployment/README.md

 ### BOSH CLI
 `cf-deployment` requires the new [BOSH CLI](https://github.com/cloudfoundry/bosh-cli).
-It's in alpha, but has features necessary to use `cf-deployment`.
+It's in beta, but has features necessary to use `cf-deployment`.

 ### BOSH `cloud-config`
 `cf-deployment` assumes that